 Printing, scanning, copying

 There is also a desktop computer for patron use, a printer, as well as a scanner and a photocopier.
-Cost of photocopies and computer printed pages has been waived in order to eliminate the handling of coins with the onset of the COVID pandemic.
+Cost of printing: .25 for color, .15 for Black and white copies.

 Maine State Library